-Many required readings may be downloaded free-of-charge from the Students' Corner of the CAS Web Site (www.casact.org).
-These readings are listed as "Web Notes" in this Syllabus.
-Other readings, indicated with a bold SK, are available in the CAS Study Kits that may be purchased from the CAS Office.
+Many required readings may be downloaded free-of-charge from the Exams section of the CAS Web Site (www.casact.org).
+These readings are listed as "Web Notes" in this Syllabus and are indicated with a bold W. Other readings, indicated with a bold SK or SKU, are available in the CAS Study Kits that may be purchased from the CAS Office.
 Some text references must be purchased from the publisher or a bookstore and generally are available to be borrowed from the CAS Library.
-Material that is new in 2001 will be made available as soon as possible.
+Material that is new in 2002 will be made available as soon as possible.
 The following information is furnished for those who wish to purchase the text references cited in the examination descriptions.